CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Removing the terrain from under a honeycomb will instantly kill it (does not work for any other stationary enemies).

-* Doretta becomes invincible to all damage for about 2 seconds when you repair it to 100% - this can even block detonator explosions.
+* Doretta becomes invincible to all damage for 4 seconds when you repair it to 100% - this can even block detonator explosions.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/t48lca/keep_calm_timed_repair/)

 * Jump on top of the MULE to mess with ground enemy AI.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/re9men/if_you_didnt_know_jumping_on_the_mule_is_very/)